MansoorAlmaleki/DSP-signal-analyzer/README.md

  Xk (Frequency Domain Output): The complex coefficient representing the signal's amplitude and phase at the specific frequency bin k.

- xn (Time Domain Input): The discrete sample value of your signal at time index n
+ Xn (Time Domain Input): The discrete sample value of your signal at time index n

  N (Total Samples): The total number of samples collected in the data buffer